Sevastapol: The First Modern Siege: Reception

+In Issue 37 of the British wargaming magazine Perfidious Albion, Charles Vasey commented, "I was agreeably surprised by this game, it is extremely original in design and purpose ...
+The map is effective, the counters smart (and all with titles), the trench building is realistic enough without being tedious and the assaults are thrilling affairs."
+Vasey found few problems with either the rules or the historical accuracy, and concluded, "A good game, with sufficient interest to appeal to players from any period."

 In Issue 48 of Moves, Geoff Barnard commented, "I must admit that, as a game, Sevastopol works well.
 There is a lot of color, the objectives of both sides are clearly defined, and there are interesting things for each side to do.
 Sevastapol is, however, supposed to be a simulation, and what I'm more concerned about is the extent to which it is valid."
 Barnard noted, "One is left with the impression that the designer of this game may have left out more than necessary in order to make the game fit the format."
 He concluded, "Although Sevastapol remains an interesting game, as a simulation it is true only to a very limited part of the activities of the siege."

 In the 1980 book The Complete Book of Wargames, game designer Jon Freeman commented that the game "may not have the most playable of systems; it does however, fill an important historical hole in the hobby."
 Freeman concluded "Except for being somewhat less interesting than Lille, the game is quite similar. [...]
 There is, however, a bit more movement by the defenders in this case."